Iran–Israel conflict during the Syrian civil war

-Syria confirmed some reports regarding Israeli Air Force incidents in May 2013, December 2014, and April 2015, and denied others.
-Israel systematically refused to comment on the alleged targeting of Hezbollah and Ba'athist Syrian targets in Syrian territory.
-In 2015, suspected Hezbollah militants launched a retaliatory attack on Israeli forces in Shebaa farms.
 In March 2017, Syria launched anti-aircraft missiles toward Israeli-controlled parts of the Golan Heights, allegedly targeting Israeli Air Force aircraft, which Syria claimed were on their way to attack targets in Palmyra, Syria.
 After the incident, the State of Israel stated it was targeting weapons shipments headed toward anti-Israeli forces, specifically Hezbollah, located in Lebanon.
 Israel denied Syria's claim that one jet fighter was shot down with another one damaged.
 Israel has not reported any pilots or aircraft missing in Syria, or anywhere else in the Middle East following the incident.
 According to some sources, the incident was the first time Israeli officials confirmed an Israeli strike on a Hezbollah convoy during the Syrian Civil War.

 By early December 2017, the Israeli Air Force confirmed at least 100 attacks over the past six years in Syria, all targeting arms convoys of Hezbollah and the Ba'athists.
 In September 2018, the Israeli Air Force stated that it had conducted over 200 airstrikes on Iranian targets in 2017–2018 alone.

+The most significant direct encounter to date between Israel and Iran, was on 18 May 2018, when Israel claimed it struck nearly all key Iranian military targets in Syria, including the IRGC's logisitics headquarters, after an Iranian rocket attack in the Golan Heights.
+Israel's response was its largest strike in Syria since the Yom Kippur War in 1973.

+In 2023 and 2024, following the start of the Gaza war, the Israeli strikes in Syria increased in frequency and intensity.
+It was reported that Israel stopped providing advanced warnings and were "bombing to kill".